JoeThunyathep/OGC-API-3D-GeoVolumes/README.md

 ## Contact

 Developed by **Thunyathep Santhanavanich (Joe)**.
-If you encounter any issues or have questions, please contact via [LinkedIn](https://www.linkedin.com/in/thunyatheps/) or consult the footer of the application for additional contact details.
+If you encounter any issues or have questions, please contact via [LinkedIn](https://www.linkedin.com/in/thunyatheps/)